bitreel123/debate-anchor/README.md

 - ⚖️ **Two modes**
   - **Debate** — 3 rounds, Pro vs Con, judge rules `A` / `B` / `TIE`.
   - **Research** — both agents investigate from different angles, judge synthesizes.
-- 🤖 **Two models, two perspectives** — Gemini 2.5 Pro argues *for*; GPT-5 mini argues *against*; Gemini 2.5 Pro rules.
+- 🤖 **Two models, two perspectives** —i argues *against*;.
 Different families produce genuinely different reasoning, not the same model role-playing.
-Llama 3.3 70B and DeepSeek R1 70B are wired in as an optional 0G Compute path when broker credits are available.
+Llama 3.3 70B and DeepSeek R1 70B are wired in as  0G Compute path when broker credits are available.
 - 🔐 **Verifiable inference** — every response is signed by the provider's TEE and verified by the broker (`broker.inference.processResponse`).
 - 📦 **0G Storage pinning** — the transcript is uploaded to the 0G Storage Indexer; the returned root is content-addressed.
 - ⛓ **0G Chain anchor** — `VerdictRegistry.recordDebate(...)` writes the hash + root + winner.
 Anyone can call `verify(id, hash)` later.